lczerniawski/Unused-CSS-Finder/README.md

 - **Automatic Scanning**: Searches for files `.html`, `.jsx`, `.tsx`, `js`, `ts`, `php` that could use the currently opened CSS file.
 - **Problem Marking**: Identifies unused CSS classes and marks them as problems in VS Code.
 - **Supports Various File Types**: Works with `.css`, `.scss`, `.less`, and `.sass` files.
+- **Configurable Fallback Search**: Option to enable/disable fallback search mechanism when no files are found near the CSS file.

 ## Screenshots